SerahSoltani/Top-Machine-Learning-Interview-Questions-Answers/README.md

 ### 37. What do you understand by Type I vs Type II error?

+Type I Error: Type I error occurs when the null hypothesis is true and we reject it.

+Type II Error: Type II error occurs when the null hypothesis is false and we accept it.

 ### 38. Explain Correlation and Covariance?

+Correlation: Correlation tells us how strongly two random variables are related to each other.
+It takes values between -1 to +1.

+Formula to calculate Correlation:

+Covariance: Covariance tells us the direction of the linear relationship between two random variables.
+It can take any value between - ∞ and + ∞.

+Formula to calculate Covariance:

 ### 39. What are Support Vectors in SVM?

+Support Vectors are data points that are nearest to the hyperplane.
+It influences the position and orientation of the hyperplane.
+Removing the support vectors will alter the position of the hyperplane.
+The support vectors help us build our support vector machine model.

 ### 40. What is Ensemble learning?